I'm having panic attacks

 Panic attacks are treatable.

-You can read more about IAPT and how to self-refer to have an assessment to look at your needs.
+Leeds Mental Wellbeing Service provides support and psychological therapies for common mental health problems, such as stress, anxiety, low moods and depression.
+The service can offer workshops, a range of online support options, face-to-face sessions and group classes such as Stress Control Classes.
+If you are over 17 years of age and registered with a Leeds GP, you can self-refer on the service website.
 A number of questions will pop-up - these are to make sure you are being directed to the right service.
 You don't need to see your GP to access this service although your GP will be updated about your treatment.

 When do I need to talk to my GP?